-Occasionally, students who are in the OCAT Program at Kent State University develop difficulties that may cause them to miss a semester of instruction.
-Due to the curriculum design, the student must sit out for one year before they may resume the Program.
-The OCAT Program has been established on the East Liverpool and Ashtabula Campuses with the start dates in different semesters.
-Students will be allowed to transfer to the other campus to resume their studies one (1) time if the following criteria are met:
+Occasionally, a student may develop difficulties that cause an alteration in the expected sequence of courses.
+Due to the curriculum design and schedule of course offerings, the student may find that the required course is not scheduled until the following year.
+Given that the OTA Program is offered at both the East Liverpool and Ashtabula Campuses with start dates in different semesters, students may consider transfer to the other campus.
+This transfer will be allowed to only one time if the following criteria are met:

-- 1. The student must be in good academic standing (no withdrawals or course failures from required courses due to academic difficulties). - 2.
-A letter of intent must be written to the Program Director of his/her home campus, explaining the need to transfer to the other campus. - 3.
+- 1. The student has no professional behavior violations. - 2.
+A letter of intent must be written to the Program Director of his/her home campus, explaining the desire to transfer to the other campus. - 3.
 An application must be completed and submitted to the other campus for review by the Selection Committee. - 4.
 The student must have an interview with the Program Director of the campus he/she is transferring to.